raspberrypilearning/i-made-you-a-book/en/step_1.md

 ### PROJECT BRIEF: Create a **digital book**
 <hr style="border-top: 2px solid black;">

-Your book could be a story, a tutorial, a fact book, an interactive book, or something else.
+Your book could be a storybook, a tutorial book, a fact book, an interactive book, or something else.

-You must choose who to write the book for, such as "My little sister", "Dinosaur fans", or "People who are learning to sing".
+You must choose who to write the book for, such as "my little sister", "dinosaur fans", or "people who are learning to sing".

 Your book should:
 + Have multiple pages, with a way to turn to the next page